Pattern Recognition (novel): Style and story elements

 The novel uses a third-person narrative in the present tense with a somber tone reminiscent of a "low-level post-apocalypticism".
 Cayce's memories of the September 11, 2001 attacks, which briefly use the future tense, are told by Gibson as "a Benjaminian seed of time", as one reviewer calls it, because of the monistic and lyrical descriptions of Cayce's relationship to objects with the attacks in the background.

 Two neologisms appear in the novel: gender-bait and mirror-world.
 Gibson created the term mirror-world to acknowledge a locational-specific distinction in a manufactured object that emerged from a parallel development process, for example opposite-side driving or varied electrical outlets.
 Gender-bait refers to a male posing as a female online to elicit positive responses.
-The term coolhunter, not coined by Gibson but used in the marketing industry for several years, is used to describe Cayce's profession of identifying the roots of emerging trends.
+The term coolhunter, not coined by Gibson, but rather used in the marketing industry for several years, is used to describe Cayce's profession of identifying the roots of emerging trends.

 The September 11, 2001 attacks are used as a motif representing a break with the past with Cayce's father, who disappears during the attacks, as the personification of the 20th century.
 Gibson viewed the attacks as a nodal point after which "nothing is really the same".
 One reviewer commented that in "Gibson's view, 9-11 was the end of history; after it we are without a history, careening toward an unknown future without the benefit of a past—our lives before 9-11 are now irrelevant."
 Cayce's search for her father and Damien's excavation of the German bomber symbolize the historicist search for a method to interpret people's actions in the past.
-Coming to terms with her father's disappearance may be interpreted as a requiem for those lost to the 20th century, something that may have been influenced by Gibson coming to terms with the loss of his own father.
+Shigeru Suzuki interprets the character Cayce's coming to terms with her father's disappearance as a requiem for those lost to the 20th century, something that may have been influenced by Gibson coming to terms with the loss of his own father.